Braj111/forkify-JS/README.md

 Forkify is a recipe application that allows users to:

-Search and explore a wide variety of recipes from an external API Add their own custom recipes
+Search and explore a wide variety of recipes from an external API \n Add their own custom recipes \n
-Bookmark favorite recipes for quick access
+Bookmark favorite recipes for quick access \n

 This project was developed following modern JavaScript best practices and clean code principles.

 🚀 Features